 NFPN is the national leader in:

 - Developing and testing family assessment tools.
-Over 850 agencies around the world use the assessment tools.
+Over 900 agencies around the world use the assessment tools in more than 20 countries.
 Each tool has been field-tested successfully to establish reliability and validity.
 Two of the tools have been ranked as most promising for the child welfare system and are recommended for use by registries for evidence-based practice.

 - Developing training materials for frontline workers on father-involvement.
 NFPN developed the first-of-its-kind fatherhood training curriculum and successfully completed the first-ever demonstration project showing that with training and assistance, child welfare workers increased their efforts to involve fathers in their children’s lives.